ComposableAnalytics/Composapy/docs/composapy-dev.md

 [VSCode](https://code.visualstudio.com/) is the free option.

-1. The virtual environment should be automatically detected.
+1. `file` -> `preferences` -> `settings` -> search for `default interpreter path` -> use the absolute path to the `python.exe` from the relative Composapy root `.tox\build\Scripts\python.exe`.

+2. Click on `Extensions` in the side panel and search/install extension `python-tox`.
+   - You can use this extension by doing the VSCode command palette `ctrl-shift-p`, entering `tox` and selecting `select and run tox environment`, then selecting the command you want from the drop down options.

+3. Click on `Testing` in the side panel, select `python run configuration`, then choose pytest from the options that appear.
+This will display your project tests and enable running/debugging them in the UI.

 ### PyCharm

-[PyCharm](https://www.jetbrains.com/pycharm/) is the paid option; for those that happen to have a JetBrains license. _Note: PyCharm and IntelliJ IDEA are essentially the same thing._
+[PyCharm](https://www.jetbrains.com/pycharm/) is a paid option; for those that happen to have a JetBrains license. _Note: PyCharm and IntelliJ IDEA are essentially the same thing._

-1. Go to `settings -> tools -> terminal -> application settings` and make sure that the `Activate Virtualenv` checkbox is selected.
+1. `file` -> `settings` -> `tools` -> `terminal` -> `application settings`; confirm the `Activate Virtualenv` is checked.

-Set your python interpreter to the python executable located at `/.tox/build/Scripts/python.exe` (un-tested in VSCode), now giving you the ability to run commands inside your interpreter without prefixing with python module; `tox -e build/test/black`.
+2. Set your python interpreter to the python executable located at `.tox\build\Scripts\python.exe`, now giving you the ability to run commands inside your interpreter without prefixing with python module (`python -m`) command.

 ## PyPI